- Home

 Energy price cap changes

-The final price cap change of the year is scheduled for the 1st of October – current estimates have it as slightly higher than July, but lower than January.
+The final price cap change of the year is scheduled for October 1 – current estimates put it at higher than July’s cap.

 Deadline to register for self-assessment